Most recently updated on March 6, 2023

 The fugitive slaves would hide in houses in places such as Ashtabula and then take a boat across Lake Erie to freedom in Canada.

 It’s unknown how many slaves found refuge in the Hubbard home, but there are accounts of dozens of them being there at one time.

 The home is now the site of the Hubbard House Underground Railroad Museum.
-There’s also an annual Underground Railroad Pilgrimage that begins at the Hubbard House and visits 18 other spots in the county that were important locations for runaway slaves.
+There’s also an annual Underground Railroad Pilgrimage in October that begins at the Hubbard House and visits 18 other spots in the county that were important locations for runaway slaves.